 Salmon, shredded chicken, turkey meatballs, tofu, tempeh, or a jammy boiled egg.

 I rotate dressings based on what I have and what I am craving.
-The Anti-Inflammatory Harvest Glow Bowl can handle a lot of different flavors, so feel free to experiment.
+The this anti-inflammatory meal can handle a lot of different flavors, so feel free to experiment.

 Lemon turmeric dressing: bright, peppery, classic for this bowl.